Jane Franklin: In popular culture

 Jules Verne's novel Mistress Branican, published in 1891, was strongly inspired by Jane Franklin's life.
 When John Branican, on board the Franklin, disappears at sea in Oceania, his wife Dolly Branican cannot believe that he is dead.
-Three expeditions are organized, and she is herself part of the third, which leads her to the depths of the Australian Great Sandy Desert.
+Three expeditions are organised, and she is herself part of the third, which leads her to the depths of the Australian Great Sandy Desert.
 Dolly Branican is overtly compared with Jane Franklin in the novel.

+She was depicted in the stage play Jane, My Love.

 Jane Franklin appears as a character in the 2018 television series The Terror, where she is portrayed by Greta Scacchi.

+The Frozen Passage DLC in the video game Anno 1800 is based on Lady Franklin's story.
+In the game, Lady Jane Faithful requests the player's help to save her husband, Sir John Faithful, from a lost arctic expedition.

 Lady Jane Franklin is also a pivotal figure in three novels, Wanting by Richard Flanagan (2008), The Arctic Fury by Greer Macallister (2020), and The Exiles by Christina Baker Kline (2020).